+1600 Technology Drive San Jose, CA 95110

+Tel: (+1) (408) 441-0311 Fax: (+1) (408) 487-2600

+www.atmel.com

+USA

-1600 Technology Drive San Jose, CA 95110 USA Tel: (+1) (408) 441-0311 Fax: (+1) (408) 487-2600 www.atmel.com Atmel Asia Limited Unit 01-5 & 16, 19F BEA Tower, Millennium City 5 418 Kwun Tong Roa Kwun Tong, Kowloon HONG KONG Tel: (+852) 2245-6100 Fax: (+852) 2722-1369 Atmel Munich GmbH Business Campus
+Atmel Asia Limited

+Unit 01-5 & 16, 19F BEA Tower, Millennium City 5 418 Kwun Tong Roa Kwun Tong, Kowloon

+Tel: (+852) 2245-6100 Fax: (+852) 2722-1369

+HONG KONG

+Atmel Munich GmbH

+Business Campus

+Parkring 4

+D-85748 Garching b.
+Munich

+GERMANY

-Parkring 4 D-85748 Garching b.
-Munich GERMANY Tel: (+49) 89-31970-0 Fax: (+49) 89-3194621 Atmel Japan G.K.
+Tel: (+49) 89-31970-0 Fax: (+49) 89-3194621

+Atmel Japan G.K.

 16F Shin-Osaki Kangyo Building 1-6-4 Osaki

+Shinagawa-ku, Tokyo 141-0032

+JAPAN

-Shinagawa-ku, Tokyo 141-0032 JAPAN Tel: (+81) (3) 6417-0300 Fax: (+81) (3) 6417-0370
+Tel: (+81) (3) 6417-0300 Fax: (+81) (3) 6417-0370

 © 2013 Atmel Corporation.
-All rights reserved. / Rev.: 9300C-AUTO-03/13
+All rights reserved. / Rev.: 9284D-AUTO-03/13

-Atmel[®], Atmel logo and combinations thereof, Enabling Unlimited Possibilities[®], AVR[®], and others are registered trademarks or trademarks of Atmel Corporation or its subsidiaries.
+Atmel[®], Atmel logo and combinations thereof, Enabling Unlimited Possibilities[®], AVR Studio[®], and others are registered trademarks or trademarks of Atmel Corporation or its subsidiaries.
 Other terms and product names may be trademarks of others.

 Disclaimer: The information in this document is provided in connection with Atmel products.
 No license, express or implied, by estoppel or otherwise, to any intellectual property right is granted by this document or in connection with the sale of Atmel products.
 EXCEPT AS SET FORTH IN THE ATMEL TERMS AND CONDITIONS OF SALES LOCATED ON THE ATMEL WEBSITE, ATMEL ASSUMES NO LIABILITY WHATSOEVER AND DISCLAIMS ANY EXPRESS, IMPLIED OR STATUTORY WARRANTY RELATING TO ITS PRODUCTS INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
 IN NO EVENT SHALL ATMEL BE LIABLE FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE, SPECIAL OR INCIDENTAL DAMAGES (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS AND PROFITS, BUSINESS INTERRUPTION, OR LOSS OF INFORMATION) ARISING OUT OF THE USE OR INABILITY TO USE THIS DOCUMENT, EVEN IF ATMEL HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 Atmel makes no representations or warranties with respect to the accuracy or completeness of the contents of this document and reserves the right to make changes to specifications and products descriptions at any time without notice.
+Atmel does not make any commitment to update the information contained herein.
+Unless specifically provided otherwise, Atmel products are not suitable for, and shall not be used in, automotive applications.
 Atmel products are not intended, authorized, or warranted for use as components in applications intended to support or sustain life.